npgsql/doc/index.md

 Npgsql is an open source ADO.NET Data Provider for PostgreSQL, it allows programs written in C#, Visual Basic, F# to access the PostgreSQL database server.
 It is implemented in 100% C# code, is free and is open source.

-In addition, providers have been written for Entity Framework Core and for Entity Framework 6.x.
+An Entity Framework Core provider is also available, and exposes some features unique to the PostgreSQL database to EF Core users.

+Finally, a legacy Entity Framework 6.x (non-Core) provider is also available, but is no longer being actively maintained.

 ## Getting Help